sw4pn/sw4pn/README.md

 <h2> / about me /</h2>

-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning Web3, Blockchain Development

 - ⭐ currently working on **Full-Stack-development**

 - 📫 Reach me at **sw4pn@yahoo.com**

-- 💭 &nbsp; Diving deeper into the realm of web development, IT automation scripts, and data science.
+- 💭 &nbsp; Diving deeper into the realm of web development, IT automation scripts, and tech world.
   <!---
--  👾 Fun Fact: my curiosity towards computers got me here from civil engineering, non-tech background.
+-  👾 Fun Fact: my curiosity about computers got me here from civil engineering, non-tech background.
  --->

 - 🤔 I’m looking for **Internships** or **Remote Job**